Urodela – Salamanders

 Largest family of salamanders, 216 of which are Threatened as of 2020.
 2 species are extinct (years 1964, 2019)

-All newts are salamanders, but not all salamanders are newts: the latter spend more of their adult lives in the water than salamanders
+All newts are salamanders, but not vice versa: newts spend more of their adult lives in the water

-Native to US and Canada, mostly members in this Family are terrestrial and eat invertebrates
+Native to US and Canada; members in this family are mostly terrestrial

-Differ from other salamanders, mudpuppies never lose their gills, allowing them to spend their lives underwater
+Unlike other salamanders, they never lose their gills, allowing them to spend their lives underwater

-Unique in having small forelimbs and no hind limbs & external gills; only salamanders known eating also plants
+Unique in having small forelimbs and no hind limbs & external gills; only salamanders known to eat plants

-Endemic to the North-west US; once classified in the family Ambystomatidae, reclassified in their own family in 1992
+Endemic to the North-west US; until 1992 were classified in family Ambystomatidae

 US native, these legless aquatic salamanders have elongated, greyish-black body